CollinBradford/IntroducingCaptan/Introduction/Introduction.md

 ##Blue Board

 The blue board is the ADC board.
 It comes with an ADC from Texes Instruments.
-(Part Number: ADC08D1020)  This ADC can sample two different channels at 1 gsps, or it can sampel just one channel at double the speed.
-For this project I am using the second mode to achieve a sample rate of about 1.5 gsps.
-I could go further, but the FPGA has limitations that prevent me from doing so.
+(Part Number: ADC081000)  Please note that this is NOT the adc that is labeled on the schematics for the blue board.
+When the blue board was populated we didn't have the right ADC so we put a different one on  The ADC can sample at up to 1.6 gsps.

 The blue board gets its power from the green board.
 No  extra connections need to be made.

 ##Schematics

 Take a look trough the schematics in the schematics file.
 There should be a set for both the blue and green boards.
 I would recommend getting familiar with the main components.
 The FPGA and ADC are the biggest things on each schematic.
+Most of the connectors and ports on the circuit board can be found in the schematic by looking up the connector label.

+It is important to note that we have the 2nd edition green board and only the first edition blue board.
+If you get blue board v2 schematics they won't match up properly.